 Naming your intranet gives it an identity that draws people in and promotes adoption.
 The name will influence the way the intranet is perceived and used within the organization.
 The more employees put into an intranet, the more they get out of it, and they are not going to be inspired by the prospect of sharing their thoughts and ideas with a soulless technology system.
 When working right, an intranet is a living, breathing entity that meshes seamlessly into employees’ every day work and invites engagement.
 A name makes it come alive.

-Beyond its humanizing effects, naming your digital workplace helps distinguish the system from other systems and makes it easier to reference.
-Without it, employees could refer to it as “the intranet”, but also as “the network”, “the portal”, or perhaps the name of the technology provider, like Communifire.
+Beyond its humanizing effects, naming your intranet helps distinguish the system from other systems and makes it easier to reference.
+Without it, employees could refer to it as “the intranet”, but also as “the network”, “the portal”, or perhaps the name of the technology provider, like Axero.
 An intranet name provides a common vocabulary.

 Once you’ve made the decision to name your intranet, the next question is: What should I name it?